UiPath/ai-customer-scripts/platform/datasetdownload/README.md

 Above script will generate creds.json file.
 Replace the content in creds.json file

-Replace the content in the input.json file
+Replace the content in the input.json file , these values can be found from the browser network call in ai-app.

 Create a directory by name {DATASET_NAME}